dexter-11/KIIT-Konnexions-2020/Day 3-4/Nmap.md

                                    --packet-trace     _you can see the exact packets being sent and received and learn how it really works.
 ```

+#### Agressive scan timings are faster, but could yeild inaccurate results!
+T5 uses very aggressive scan timings and could lead to missed ports, T4 is a better compromise if you need fast results.

 **LOCATION _/usr/share/nmap/scripts_** -contains all default Nmap scripts

 #### Nmap default script categories (Try yourself)